jasmine/jasmine/README.md

 Documentation & guides live here: [http://jasmine.github.io](http://jasmine.github.io/)
 For a quick start guide of Jasmine, see the beginning of [http://jasmine.github.io/edge/introduction.html](http://jasmine.github.io/edge/introduction.html).

+Upgrading from Jasmine 3.x?
+Check out the 4.0 release notes for a list of what's new (including breaking changes).
+You can also read the [upgrade guide](https://jasmine.github.io/tutorials/upgrading_to_Jasmine_4.0).

 ## Contributing

 Please read the [contributors' guide](https://github.com/jasmine/jasmine/blob/main/.github/CONTRIBUTING.md).